inyokaproject/docker-setup/README.md

 Especially for production environments, review the prepared configuration files, if everything fits your needs.
 Some examples:
- - Whether the maximum redis cache sizes fits to the server's amount of RAM.
+ - Whether the maximum cache sizes fits to the server's amount of RAM.
  - Whether memory settings of postgreSQL fit to the server's amount of RAM.
  - In `production_settings.py`
    - `EMAIL_HOST` points to the right host, if you want to send mails.